Daniel Radcliffe remembers wanting to ‘be cool’ in front of Gary Oldman

 “To watch you guys act but also as people, these incredible actors... you’d have fun in between takes, it could be intense and you’d show me that side as well which was really important,” Radcliffe tells him.

-The Harry Potter 20th Anniversary: Return to Hogwarts special airs on New Year’s Day exclusively on Sky and streaming service NOW.
+The Harry Potter 20th Anniversary: Return to Hogwarts special is available to watch on Sky and streaming service NOW.

 Register for free to continue reading